Tag Archives: mycelium tech

 She loved, was curious, took on a pronoun to represent her belonging among those she collaborated with, constructing herself, and challenging herself forth.

-On her skin a field of small, fierce flowers.
-Each unique.
-The woman walking on the road eroding there, devoured at the fringe by these wild beings.
-The woman, Atalanta, bent over to look closely, took her phone from her pocket and squatted, shifting, zooming, circling, making art.
+The woman, Atalanta, bent over to look closely, took her phone from her pocket and squatted, shifting, zooming, circling, making art, capturing for release—on the web perhaps.
 But more.
 She wondered at the tiny details.
 At this encounter.
 She lay on the dirt road to get closer.
 Her brain shape-shifted, her organs loved, her nerves contented.

 Space Opera

-When all of this started, there was a genre of science fiction concerned with the practicalities of space travel: a man stranded on Mars grew potatoes; when the water filtration on the ship broke down, the travelers captured crystallized water released from the ship’s membrane; CO2 levels made astronauts mad and projects ended in tragedy.
+When all of this started, there was a genre of science fiction concerned with the practicalities of space travel: a man stranded on Mars grew potatoes; when the water filtration on the ship broke down, the travelers captured crystallized water released from the ship’s membrane; CO2 levels made astronauts go mad and projects ended in pragmatic tragedy.

 The first SIA mission to space began at this level, in a recycled clunker of a ship bound for Venus.
 They were brave in their suits with their oxygen tanks and their detailed plans for how to cycle down the energy needed for the very basic earthly mechanism of photosynthesis that close to the sun.